fbpx

 Living with a Brain Tumor

 A brain tumor diagnosis is a life-altering event.
 There is no “right” way to feel.
 There will probably be days when you feel upbeat and positive and other days when you will feel that your world has caved in.
 Uncertainty is among the most challenging aspects of a brain tumor diagnosis.
-Even with the best possible prognosis, you may be left wondering whether the tumor will return.
-Many people who live with a brain tumor or who are recovering from brain tumor treatment experience significant changes in the way they function.
+But there are things you can do to help you get through the days.
+Read below for tips.

-Emotional impact of a brain tumor
+Emotional Impact of a Brain Tumor

 Coping with a brain tumor can be an emotional rollercoaster; scared and angry one day, then hopeful and positive the next day.
 Your life will likely be different from what it was before but know that you are not alone.
 It is possible to find a way to accept life’s latest development and focus your energy on adjusting to this new reality.